Author(s): Tremblay N; Lavoie KL; Bacon SL; Bélanger-Gravel A;

 Author(s): Stewart BM; Joyce MM; Creeggan J; Eccles S; Gerwing MG; Turner SE;

 Congenital malformations, conditions, injuries, and illness can lead to long-term physical impairment and disability in nonhuman primates.
-How individual primates change their behaviors flexibly to compensate for their disabilities can inform our understand ...
+How individual primates change their behaviors flexibly to compensate for their disabilities can inform our understanding of their resilience and ability to adjust to environmental change.
+Here, we synthesize the liter ...

 Article GUID: 38050800